Hyle-org/devhub-hyle/docs/developers/quickstart/your-first-smart-contract.md

 ```

 !!! note
     In this example, we do not verify the identity of the person who initiates the transaction.
-We use `.simple_token` as a suffix for the "from" and "to" transfer fields: usually, we'd use the identity scheme as the suffix. **More information about identity management will be added to the documentation in January 2025.**
+We use `.simple_token` as a suffix for the "from" and "to" transfer fields.
+Usually, we'd use the identity scheme as the suffix. **More information about identity management will be added to the documentation in January 2025.**

 See your contract's state digest at: `https://hyleou.hyle.eu/contract/$CONTRACT_NAME`.